public-awesome/launchpad/packages/sg1/README.md

 Fair Burn is a specification for processing fees in Stargaze, influenced by [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559).

 With Fair Burn, a portion of fees are burned, and the remaining portion is distributed to stakers.
-Currently, 50% is burned, and 50% go to the Community Pool.
+Currently, 50% is burned, and 50% go to stakers.

-NOTE: In a future version, the Community Pool allocation will be distributed to stakers instead.

 Fair Burn also includes a way to incentivize custom smart contract development by distributing some of the fee to a developer address.
 This developer fee is substracted from the amount burned.